SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jgi/systems.md

 ## [Denovo](denovo.md)

-Denovo is the name of the system available exclusively to JGI users on the NERSC Mendel cluster.
-It is scheduled for retirement in July 2019.
+Denovo is the name of the system available exclusively to JGI users on the NERSC Mendel cluster. **It is scheduled for retirement in July 2019.**

+!!! warning "Deprecation"
+     Although we provide documentation
+     on usage of Denovo we **highly** recommend that most of your work be done on Cori genepool (the QOS dedicated for JGI workloads).